wagtail/wagtail/docs/topics/pages.rst

 More control over page rendering
 --------------------------------

-The default behaviour of rendering a template when a user visits a page can be completely overriden.

 All page classes have a ``serve()`` method, that internally calls the ``get_context`` and ``get_template`` methods and renders the template.
 This method is similar to a Django view function, taking a Django ``Request`` object and returning a Django ``Response`` object.

+This method can also be overridden for complete control over page rendering.

-For example, this can be overriden to make the ``BlogPage`` model respond with a JSON representation of itself:
+For example, here's a way you could make a page respond with a ``JSON`` representation of itself:

 .. code-block:: python